keraton/hystrix-workshop/README.md

 #### Create a Service layer

-* Add a class service class with updates a record with new random values and gets the random string by id
+* Add a service class that updates a record with new random values and gets the random string by id
 ```groovy
 package ws.ns.hystrix.service